 As an investor, you would typically look out for stocks or shares that you can buy at a lower price in anticipation that the share would increase in value to sell them at a higher price in the future.
 Additionally, you can also realize returns or gains on your investments when you invest in companies that pay out dividends.

 Normally investors try to increase their profits by reinvesting any dividends received from their shares.
 You can do this by reinvesting either in the same share or in other shares.
 Other investors adopt an investment strategy where they use dividend pay-outs as regular income streams; much the same way property owners earn from rental income.
 You can decide to use either strategy or even a hybrid strategy and reinvest some of your dividend earnings or treat them as additional income.

 As an investor considering investing in a company, you should be more focused on the company’s fundamentals, taking into account the company’s performance.
 Some of the factors you can look at are the market conditions in the company’s industry, the company’s leadership, and metrics such as Price/Earnings ratios and the company’s financial results.

-Because an investor has a long-term outlook, investors are normally willing to hold on to their shares even if the share price falls, as long as their analysis still shows a positive outcome for their investment.
+Because a investor has a long-term outlook, investors are normally willing to hold on to their shares even if the share price falls, as long as their analysis still shows a positive outcome for their investment.

 On the other hand, trading is normally focused on the share price movements taking place over shorter periods than the long-term periods of an investor.
 A trader is more concerned with buying a share at a low price in anticipation of selling at the peak of the share price before the price reverses.
-This is done in order to maximise the profit on the trade.
+This is done in order to maximize the profit on the trade.